 G.729 and G.723.1 codecs for Asterisk open source PBX

 To compile the codecs it is recommended to install Intel IPP libraries for better performance.
-Alternatively, you need to download and install Bcg729 - a slightly slower implementation written in portable C99.
+Alternatively, download and install Bcg729 - a slightly slower implementation written in portable C99.
 Only G.729 will be available in that case.

 ./autogen.sh to generate GNU Autoconf files, then